SakuraMathcraft/LaTeXSnipper/readme.md

 ---

 ## Contributing

-Contributions are welcome:
+Contributions are welcome with updated rules as follows:

 1. Fork the repository
-2. Create a feature branch
+2. Create an independent feature branch for your work
-3. Commit your changes
+3. Commit your changes to your own feature branch
-4. Push your branch
+4. Push your feature branch to your forked repo

-5. Open a Pull Request
+### Important Notice
+The `main` branch no longer accepts Pull Requests.
+All new feature development should be completed and merged within your separate independent branch by yourself, without submitting PRs targeting the `main` branch.

 All pull requests must follow [Developer Code Standards](docs/developer_code_standards.md).
 Before requesting review, run: